dpvtank/digital-garden-jekyll-template/_notes/Things-Done.md

 - Drive for 8+ hours on a nirjala from Toronto to Boston without breaks.
 - Drive for 8+ hours from Chino to San Jose without breaks.
 - Live in Sarangpur.

+### Things that Interested Me
+_(even for a short time)_

+- Salesforce
+- Drawing
+- Amazon Cloud
+- Coding
+- Online Courses on Happiness
+- Twitter Growth
+- Exercise routines
+- Making YouTube videos
+- Filmmaking
+- Short story writing
+- Photography

+1. What was the most interesting and exciting part of this?
+2. Why did you stop when you did?

+The rush of initial discover.
+Of making, of testing and tinkering.
+But then it got too serious.
+Then it got too regimented.
+Then it required intense amounts of focus to get done.

+**Playfulness had gone away.**

+Rewards:
+- Learning a new skill that can help me use a cool tool.
+- Drawing is the ability to make entire worlds come alive.
+- Coding is the ability to make things out of scratch.
+- Twitter is the ability to connect to anyone and everyone.
+- Exercise gave me novelty, and therefore was fun.
+- Filmmaking was pure discovery and creativity, it was pure play.
+- Short story writing was about imagination and play and emotions and fun.
+- Photography was about capturing the unseen.